aipescience/spider-test-data/README.md

 Test data for a Spider-Engine MariaDB cluster
 ---------------------------------------------

-The following build upon the [docker setup](https://gitlab.aip.de/escience/spider-docker) of the Spider-Engine.
+The following builds upon the [docker setup](https://gitlab.aip.de/escience/spider-docker) of the Spider-Engine.
 This implies that five different MariaDB instances are accessible on `localhost` on port `33060`-`33064` and that the following credentials are in `.my.cnf`:

 ```
 [client]